doug16rogers/solitaire/README.md

 followed by a line containing ciphertext from standard input.
 It decrypts the ciphertext using the input deck and writes the plaintext to standard output.

-Program Key_Encrypt reads a line a passphrase followed by a line containing plaintext from standard input.
+Program Key_Encrypt reads a line containing a passphrase followed by a line containing plaintext from standard input.
 It keys the deck with the passphrase.
 It removes non-letter characters from the plaintext, converts the plaintext to upper case, and pads the plain text with X's to a multiple of 5 characters in length.
 It then encrypts the plaintext using the keyed deck and writes the ciphertext to standard output.

 Program Key_Decrypt reads a line containing a passphrase followed by a line containing ciphertext from standard input.
 It keys the deck with the